hslu-ige-laes/lcm/docs/docs/installation/startApp.md

 # Start applicaton
 ## in R Portable
-It works with the portableApps framework, so R can be run without a local installation.
-This works as well on a flash drive!

 - Execute `lcmStartApp.bat` in the application folder
 - A browser will open and show the application
 - To stop the application simply close the browser window